MariamHany4/MariamHany4/README.md

 Hi there, I'm Mariam Hany! 👋
 Welcome to my GitHub space!
-I'm Mariam, Computer Engineering student in Ain Shams University.
+I'm Mariam, a Computer Engineering student at Ain Shams University.
 I am a passionate coder who loves writing clean, efficient, and scalable code.
 Here's a glimpse into what I do:

 💻 Coding: Writing clean, efficient, and scalable code.